MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-using-reporting-workspace.md

 # Use the Reporting Workspace in Operations Manager

-This article describes how to use the Operations Manager Operations console to view and administer reports.

 System Center Operations Manager provides extensive reporting capabilities, including multiple report libraries that you can select from to customize reports for your specific requirements.
 Reports perform a query against the data warehouse database and return the results in an easy-to-read format.

 > [!IMPORTANT]
 > Users must be a member of the Report Operator Users role to run reports.

+This article discusses the Reporting Workspace in Operations Manager.

-## Reports
+## Reporting
 Reporting in the Reporting workspace contains all reports installed with Operations Manager, as well as those reports included in management packs that you've imported.

 The report library contains generic reports (for example, Availability and Configuration Changes reports).
 Generic reports have no specified context.
 The context for the report is defined in the parameter header, located at the top of the Report window.
 For a list of reports included with Operations Manager, review [Operations Manager reports library](manage-reports-installed-during-setup.md).